Key takeaways:

 Service area

-Here’s a quick look at how average rates compares across different parts of the country:
+Here’s a quick look at how average rates compare across different parts of the country:

 When setting commercial cleaning services rates, benchmark against local competitors.
 This ensures your rates stay competitive while still reflecting the true cost of doing business where you operate.